Posts Tagged ‘Wikileaks’

 OpEdNews Bold and Daring: The Way Progressive News

 Todays collection of articles in the OpEd News point at a difficult year ahead.
 Not the least of our problems is ten months of political campaigning.
 Keep looking here to see a candid look at the warts and all of the political newsmakers.
 It appears that war with Iran is inevitable no matter who is in the White House, though Rick Santorium says he will bomb them.
 Haven’t any of these politicians noticed how poorly we have done in Iraq and Afghanistan?
-The seem to still ...
+The seem to still think we can ...
 Full Story

 OpEd News: December 17, 2011

 OpEdNews Bold and Daring: The Way Progressive News Should Be Provocative and informative, news and opinion that you did not see on the nightly news.
 Learn the rest of the story.
 You may not agree with everything here, but you will find it thought provoking and illuminating.
 Daily Headlines By Danny Schechter Is the Iraq War actually over?
 The county has a long way to go to recover from a war that is not over.
-The war that began with the bang of shock ...
+The war that began with the bang of shock and awe ended with the ...
 Full Story

 World Affairs Daily, March 10

 China's Nervous Neighbors Play the America Card By Richard Weitz China's increasing military power and aggressiveness has raised alarms in Southeast Asia.
 Richard Weitz explains how the region, together with the US, has begun to recalculate, adjust, and realign policies and relationships to counter China's increasingly menacing posture.
-Read More The Arms Trade, Dictators, and the Innocent Dead Michael Zantovsky Blog As Qaddafi murders his subjects, the moral ...
+Read More The Arms Trade, Dictators, and the Innocent Dead Michael Zantovsky Blog As Qaddafi murders his subjects, the moral relativism, ...
 Full Story